davideferrari95/alexa_voice_control/README.md

 # alexa_voice_control

-Package that allows communication between ROS and Alexa, implementing two different communication channels:
+Package that allows communication between ROS2 and Alexa, implementing two different communication channels:

-- User &rarr; ROS: through a custom Alexa Conversation Skill that communicates with a local server in azure functions.
+- User &rarr; ROS2: through a custom Alexa Skill that communicates with a local server in azure functions.
-- ROS &rarr; User: using unsolicited Text-To-Speech of Node-RED block that use Alexa-API
+- ROS2 &rarr; User: using unsolicited Text-To-Speech of Node-RED block that use Alexa-API

 ## Requirements

 - Ubuntu 20.04+
-- Python 3.8+
+- Python 3.8.x
-- ROS Noetic+
+- ROS2 Foxy+
-- ROS bridge
+- ROS2 bridge
 - Node-RED
 - ngrok